Mount Kilimanjaro 5895m – Northern Circuit, 11 Days JUNE-OCTOBER

 MOSHI (900M) – LONDOROSSI GATE (2385M) – MTI MKUBWA/ BIG TREE CAMP (2780M)

-We leave the Hotel and drive to the Londorossi Gate (2385m), which can take 3.5 hrs but if there’s been a lot of rain the last section is on foot due to poor roads.
+We leave the Hotel and drive to the Londorossi Gate (2385m), which can take 3.5 hrs.
 We then meet the team of porters, guides and head upwards through the pristine forest to Mti Mkubwa Camp at 2780m.
+Upon arrival at trailhead, we begin hiking through undisturbed forest which winds to the first camp site.

 Trek: 6km 2-3 hours